Not Your Average Carbon Footprint

 They found that periods of warm, wet summers coincided with prosperity, while political turmoil occurred during times of climate instability.

-published online by the journal Science.
+The findings have been published online by the journal Science.

 "Looking back on 2,500 years, there are examples where climate change impacted human history," co-author Ulf Buntgen, a paleoclimatologist at the Swiss Federal Research Institute for Forest, Snow and Landscape, told the Science website.